What were you thinking? Casting:

-Of course, a few minutes after that she enters looking so beautiful that Ron and Draco break into a Counterpoint Duet about how they're falling in love (falling in love, falling in love) with Hermione Granger (Danger...)
+- A few minutes after that she enters Ron and Draco break into a Counterpoint Duet about how they're falling in love (falling in love, falling in love) with Hermione Granger (Danger...)

-The Whateley Universe.
-A majority of the characters are exemplars (that is to say, idealised humans, superhero-beautiful), not to mention those who sport auras and glamours to make themselves even more attractive.
+- The Whateley Universe.
+A majority of the characters are exemplars (that is to say, idealised humans, superhero-beautiful), and there are those who use auras and glamours to make themselves even more attractive.
 Non-examplars, even when they're on a level with otherwise gorgeous baselines like hollywood actors/actresses, don't stand a chance.

-Batman The Animated Series/The New Batman Adventures lampshades it beautifully, if a bit anviliciously (but hey, Some Anvils Need to Be Dropped): One Villain of the Week, Calendar Girl, was once a renowned model who was fired for getting old, unable to compete with younger models.
+- Batman: The Animated Series/The New Batman Adventures lampshades it ( anvilicious but Some Anvils Need to Be Dropped): One Villain of the Week, Calendar Girl, was once a renowned model who was fired for getting old, unable to compete with younger models.
 She tried to make the transition to acting, and even managed to get the role as a mother on a sitcom, but was subsequently fired from that job when the network decided they wanted a to go in a "younger direction".
 Eventually, she decides to wreak bloody vengeance on the network and modeling executives who ruined her career, but she had so much plastic surgery done before turning evil that she wears a full-face mask.
 At the end of the episode Batman defeats her and the police unmask her, whereupon she begins to scream and sob upon the ground.
 She is in her mid 30s and still quite attractive, even in comparison to other models, but she is absolutely horrified the police can see her "old, ugly" face.

 Batman: She can't see that anymore.
 All she can see are the flaws.

-The Fairly Oddparents Tootie may count as this.
-Timmy frequently describes her as "creepy" (yeah, she does follow him around, but in one episode, he had a hard time calling her "lovely" without throwing up), but her "ugliness" only seems to be a matter of unflattering glasses, braces, and a rather bland outfit.
-Plus the stalking.
-In the live action movie, she's matured both physically and mentally, and is played by Daniella Monet, and is quite attractive.
+- The Fairly Oddparents Timmy frequently describes Tootie as "creepy" (yeah, she follows him around, but in one episode, he had a hard time calling her "lovely" without throwing up), but her "ugliness" only seems to be a matter of unflattering glasses, braces, and a bland outfit; plus the stalking.

-Meg Griffin, who was originally supposed to be rather plain but has been flanderized into being monstrously hideous based on the reactions of those around her.
+- Meg Griffin, who was originally supposed to be plain but has been flanderized into being monstrously hideous based on the reactions of those around her.
 Characters have committed suicide by fire upon sight and have (claimed to) kill family members to generate excuses to avoid her.
-Of course in the episode, "Don't Make Me Over" all that was easily fixed with a new hairstyle and color, fashionable clothes and make up.
+In the episode, "Don't Make Me Over" all that was easily fixed with a new hairstyle and color, fashionable clothes and make up.
 The main difference between how Lois (considered in-universe to be smoking hot) is drawn and how Meg is drawn is: Meg has brown (instead of red) hair, is shorter (to be expected considering she's supposed to be about 16), and wears glasses and a hat.
 Meg is also slightly chubbier than Lois, but you have to specifically be looking for it to notice, since she's a twig compared to Peter or Chris.

 - Teenage Mutant Ninja Turtles: Irma.
 Glasses?
 Ponytail?
 Baggy clothes?
 Check check and check - now everyone will know she's supposed to be the ugly one.
-Okay, always being around April probably didn't help, but was she really deserving of this piece:
+Okay, always being around April is hard but was she deserving of this piece: